-Phi Beta Kappa, the oldest and most prestigious of all academic honor societies, celebrates and advocates excellence in the liberal arts and sciences.
+Phi Beta Kappa, the oldest and most prestigious of all academic honor societies, celebrates and advocates for excellence in the liberal arts and sciences.
 On April 13, 2010, the Phi Beta Kappa Society installed a chapter at Elon University, the seventh institution in North Carolina to meet these high standards of excellence.

 Phi Beta Kappa chapters invite for induction the most outstanding arts and sciences students at America's leading colleges and universities.
 An invitation to membership reflects outstanding academic achievement.
 Phi Beta Kappa has established chapters at 280 colleges and universities in the United States, representing only 10 percent of the nation's institutions of higher learning.
 Each year, the top 10 percent of arts and sciences graduates at these institutions are selected for membership.